trustgraph/trustgraph/README.md

-# ŦRUSŦ ΞXCHANGΞ
+# ŦRUSŦ GRΔPH

-Trust Exchange is:
+Trust Graph is:
   - An open protocol
   - A toolkit for building and reading distributed trust graphs
   - An ambitious plan to create interoperability between existing and future trust networks